sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 You must be thinking "there must be a quantitative way to measure the efficacy of K-means Clustering?"
 The answer is yes.
 The optimal clustering assignment will have the lowest total within sum of squares (twss) value.
 This is defined as the sum of the distance of every point to their assigned cluster center (centroid).
 So thinking about this visually, a dataset with a _low_ twss value will have their datapoints clumped together in obvious clusters, whereas not so obvious clusters will have a _high_ twss value.

-Lets first define a function that calculates euclidean distance, which is basically the distance formula from high school algebra:
+Lets define a function that calculates euclidean distance, which is the distance formula from high school algebra:

 {% highlight r %}